1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Karachi became the strategic naval and commercial port of Sindh.

-87. The Indus River after British conquest was mainly used for:
+87. The Indus River after British conquest was mainly used for__________.

 A) Irrigation projects